jimken123/jimken123.github.io/_pages/about.md

 The blog now added to this pile is an attempt to get back to the roots of the old web - a personal record of whatever the fuck I feel like discussing.

 mananamanana.com is build with the [jekyll](https://jekyllcodex.org) static site generator using a heavily modified version of the [{ Personal }](https://github.com/le4ker/personal-jekyll-theme) jekyll theme.
-It uses Cooper Black font for headings and Fraunces font for everything else.
+It uses [Cooper Black](https://en.wikipedia.org/wiki/Cooper_Black) font for headings and [Fraunces](https://fraunces.undercase.xyz) for everything else.
 It's all stored on [github](https://github.com/jimken123/jimken123.github.io) and automagicked with Cloudflare and Github Actions.

 Separately I maintain the ohpiglet blog related to my three monkeys and my woodland creature of the forest floor.
 That more proper blog is all about my children.